 Visitation Level: Red

-At the red level, visitation is extremely limited.
+At the red level, visitation is restricted.

 Learn more about who is considered a care partner or designated support person.

 - Labor and Delivery: All laboring patients, including those suspected or confirmed to have COVID-19, are allowed to have one care partner, which may be their partner or another designated support person such as a birth coach or doula.
-Visitation time limits do not apply.

 - For children and newborns: One parent or guardians is allowed at the bedside of a child, including those who are suspected or confirmed to have COVID-19.
-Visitation time limits do not apply.

 These measures are in place for both care partners (visitors) and designated support persons until the pandemic emergency is considered over as declared by the State of Maryland.